IBM-Bluemix-Docs/compare-comply/schema.md

     - `location`: The location of the contract type as defined by its `begin` and `end` indexes.
   - `contract_terms`: An array that identifies the duration or durations of the contract.
     - `confidence_level`: The confidence level of the identification of the contract term.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A contract term, which is listed as a string.
+    - `text_normalized`: The normalized text, if applicable.
+    - `interpretation`: The details of the normalized text, if applicable.
+      - `value`: A string listing the value that was found in the normalized text.
+      - `numeric_value`: An integer or float expressing the numeric value of the `value` key.
+      - `unit`\*\*: A string listing the unit of the value that was found in the normalized text.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
     - `location`: The location of the contract term as defined by its `begin` and `end` indexes.
   - `payment_terms`: An array that identifies the document's payment duration or durations.
     - `confidence_level`: The confidence level of the identification of the payment term.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A payment term, which is listed as a string.
+    - `text_normalized`: The normalized text, if applicable.
+    - `interpretation`: The details of the normalized text, if applicable.
+      - `value`: A string listing the value that was found in the normalized text.
+      - `numeric_value`: An integer or double expressing the numeric value of the `value` key.
+      - `unit`\*\*: A string listing the unit of the value that was found in the normalized text.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
     - `location`: The location of the contract term as defined by its `begin` and `end` indexes.
   - `tables`\*: An array that defines the tables identified in the input document.